 Jesse Peterson is a drummer, composer, and educator.
 Hailing originally from the northern woods of Minnesota, Peterson earned his bachelor’s degree in music from the University of Minnesota.
 During his time in Minneapolis, Peterson studied extensively with internationally renowned jazz drummer Dave King (Bad Plus, Happy Apple) as well as Phil Hey (Twin Cities jazz), Fernando Meza (Minnesota Orchestra, University of Minnesota), Bob Adney (MacPhail Center for Music) and Judith Zaimont (University of Minnesota).
 In Minneapolis, he formed and co-led two jazz trios that performed his compositions at venues such as the Artists’ Quarter, the Icehouse, and the Uptown Bar.
 Peterson later moved to New York City where he formed the Jesse Peterson Quartet, which performed at staple NYC music venues such as Rockwood Music Hall, Pianos, and Vivaldi Cafe.
 Peterson released the quartet’s debut album, Man of the Earth, on the Chicago-based jazz record label Ears & Eyes Music in 2018.
-Since mid-2021, Peterson is based in Lafayette, Indiana while teaching at Purdue University and maintaining his own private studio of students in drums, composition/theory, and audio production.
+Since August 2022, Peterson is based in Portland, where he will maintain a private studio of students in drums, composition / music theory, and audio production.
 With a full home studio setup, he is at work on a second album and able to provide recorded drums and audio production via in-person or remote sessions.

 Jesse Peterson Quartet – Man of the Earth